 - HPV infections also cause some cancers of the vulva, vagina, penis, and oropharynx.

-So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the HPV Vaccine?” call 888-499-PASS (7277) or find the Passport Health travel medicine clinic nearest you.
+So, if you are asking yourself, “What travel shots and vaccinations do I need?” or “Where do I get the HPV Vaccine?” schedule an appointment with your local Passport Health travel medicine clinic.